xc/wadraw/README.md

 # wadraw
 A drawing library experiment using web assembly.

-Initicial idea: performance is everything for low level library.
+Initicial idea: performance is everything for a low level library.

 Supporting: